oleggromov/oleggromov.com/content/notes/2018-03-typescript-initiation-guide/index.md

   node.tagName === 'LINK' && node.rel === 'stylesheet'
 ```

-In my codebase it's called from another function, which receives a `NodeList` and calls `isLink` for every provided node, so I had to explicitly cast `Node`'s to `HTMLLinkElement`'s:
+In my codebase it's called from another function, which receives a `NodeList` and calls `isLink` for every provided node, so I had to explicitly cast a `Node` to an `HTMLLinkElement`:

 ```typescript
 const isLink = isLink(<HTMLLinkElement>node)